Top 20 TestNG Interview Questions and Answers

 Q #1) What is TestNG?

-TestNG is also used by the software testers to efficiently run the automated test scripts created in Selenium Webdriver.
+TestNG is also used by the software testers to efficiently run the automated test scripts created in Selenium WebDriver.
 Its full form is the “Testing New Generation” framework.

 Q #2) How will you install TestNG in Eclipse?